KeenanJones1/MovieZone-FE/README.md

 ## Installation

 Clone the repo from github
-Make sure that the rails backend is running on localhost: 3000 before starting the react server.
+but make sure that the rails backend is running on localhost: 3000 before starting the react server.
 Here's the link to the ruby on rails backend https://github.com/KeenanJones1/MovieZone-BE

 ```bash